Computational advantage from quantum superposition of multiple temporal orders of photonic gates: Appendix

-If instead Table~2 is used, the Prover requires a slightly more complex fixed-gate-order circuit to deceive the Verifier.
+If instead Table~\ref{tab:4setsU}b is used, the Prover requires a slightly more complex fixed-gate-order circuit to deceive the Verifier.
 It begins with an $X$-basis test on applied to $U_C$, which reveals the content of that black box.
 In turn, $U_D$ is revealed with an analogous $Z$-basis test, with input state $\ket0$ and measurement of output in the $Z$ basis.
 If one of these two black boxes is revealed to be a Pauli operator ($Z$ or $X$, resp.), then that run of the promise problem has been solved ($y=1$ or $3$, resp).
 However, if both $U_C=\mathbb1$ and $U_D=\mathbb1$, both $y=0$ and $y=2$ are possible, and the black boxes $U_A$, $U_B$ need to be used.
 Since the quantum $N$-switch finds the correct value of $y$ with probability one, so is the goal of the Prover here.
 However, the two possible unitaries for $U_A$ ($\frac{Z+X}{\sqrt{2}}$, $Z$) are not orthogonal, i.e.\ not perfectly distinguishable, and the same happens with $U_B$.
 No independent use of $U_A$ and $U_B$ can tell the columns apart with certainty.
 There is a viable strategy, though, using $U_A$ and $U_B$ in sequence.
 Notice indeed that $U_BU_A=\mathbb1$ for column 0 and $U_BU_A=-iY$ for column 2.
 A $Z$- or $X$-basis test applied to the sequence of the two unitaries $U_A$ and $U_B$ can distinguish these two possibilities, again solving the problem with certainty.

-If the Prover does not know whether the Verifier uses Table~1 or 2, the former needs to first identify which Table is used.
+If the Prover does not know whether the Verifier uses Table~\ref{tab:4setsU}a or \ref{tab:4setsU}b, the former needs to first identify which table is used.
 This table identification can be done with a $Z$-basis test on $U_D$, which reveals whether $U_D=X$ or $U_D=\mathbb1$.
-The strategy for Table~1 is applied in the former case, that for Table~2 in the latter (notice that column $y=3$ is the same for both tables).
+The strategy for Table~\ref{tab:4setsU}a is applied in the former case, that for Table~\ref{tab:4setsU}b in the latter (notice that column $y=3$ is the same for both tables).